penduin/halloweenartist/README.md

 If you enjoy Halloween-spirited stuff, consider helping to crowdfund "Knite & The Ghost Lights" from Mobot Studios:
 http://www.kickstarter.com/projects/2011341880/knite-and-the-ghost-lights
-...I'm not involved with that project, I just think it looks awesome.  :^)
+...I'm not involved with that project; I just think it looks awesome.  :^)